 Feel free to adjust the amount of sugar according to your taste.
 You can use brown sugar or coconut sugar if you prefer.

-Yes, you can freeze applesauce in freezer ziploc bags.
+You can freeze applesauce in freezer bags.
 Just make sure to remove as much air as possible from the bags.
 Lay them flat in the freezer and freeze for up to 3 months.

 Disclosure: This post contains affiliate links.